-- Oysters are a keystone species.
-They help protect the coastline, clean the water, and provide a habitat for many other species such as fish, shrimp, and crabs.
+- In addition to being popular culinary delicacies, oysters help protect coastlines, clean water by filtering, and provide a habitat for many other species such as fish, shrimp, and crabs.

-- Oysters are among Florida’s top commercial seafood products in terms of dockside value.
+- Several coastal regions of the U.S. are known for oyster production.
+Oysters are among Florida’s top commercial seafood products in terms of dockside value.

 - There are many harvesting and processing techniques.
 To ensure the prevention of foodborne disease outbreaks, Hazard Analysis and Critical Control Points (HACCP) plans must be in place for processing, packaging, and storage of oysters.

-- Oysters are filter feeders and may harbor harmful pathogens, such as Vibrio spp., norovirus, and Hepatitis A in their tissue.
+- Oysters are filter feeders and may harbor harmful pathogens, such as Vibrio, norovirus, and Hepatitis A in their tissue.
 These pathogens are associated with foodborne outbreaks and can lead to recalls and harvest site closures.

 Oyster cultivation began over 2,000 years ago when the Romans harvested them from the Adriatic Sea and eventually, from all over the Mediterranean.
-Today, they are a popular commodity consumed all over the world.
+Today, they are a popular commodity consumed around the world.

 *A keystone species is a plant or animal that plays a unique and crucial role in the way an ecosystem functions.
 Without keystone species, the ecosystem would be dramatically different or cease to exist altogether.